5 min read

 H2 outlook: Real Estate

 This sector zooms in on the highly cyclical commercial real estate – offices, hotels, luxury apartments – and ignores residential.
 There was too much office space even before we were ordered to avoid it.
-Once these REITS and developers figure out that the near future is in homebuilding – which is covered under Consumer Discretionary for no good reason – then it will be time to take another look here.
+Once these REITS and developers figure out that the near future is in homebuilding – which is covered under Consumer Discretionary for no good reason – it will be time to take another look here.

 H2 outlook: Utilities